15 Min Bistek Tagalog: Filipino Beef Steak With Caramelized onions & Soy Lemon Sauce over Arborio Rice

 Discover this bistek tagalog recipe that is a game changer for weeknight meals.

-In fact, just the sauce and rice alone can be a filling snack.
+In fact, just the sauce and rice alone can be a delicious snack.

 Why is it called Bistek Tagalog?